Year - 2026

 Amtrak Cascade headed for Vancouver, British Columbia

-Departing the hotel at 9:00am we will go north of North Vancouver for 40 miles to the town of Squamish to visit the Railway Museum of British Columbia.
+Departing the hotel at 9:00am we will go north of Vancouver for 40 miles to the town of Squamish to visit the Railway Museum of British Columbia.
 This museum is located on 12 acres and is home to the famous Royal Hudson steam locomotive and houses the largest collection of railway rolling stock and engines in Western Canada.
 Besides the Royal Hudson this museum has both Canadian National and Canadian Pacific F units, a Pacific Great Eastern Alco RS 3, Canadian Pacific Alco S 3, a Pacific Great Eastern Baldwin 2-6-2ST and a former British Columbia Railway RDC Budd rail car.
 We plan to take a ride on the former BCR RDC Budd rail car.

 🍽 lunch, dinner